Kange2014/ion-meta/README.md

     snakemake --configfile /path/to/my_project/config.yaml -j 10 --use-conda

 ## Appendix:
-#### 1. update referenge genome database, taxonomy database and build index
+#### 1. Update referenge genome database, taxonomy database and build index

 ion-meta uses [centrifuge](https://ccb.jhu.edu/software/centrifuge/) as its primary reads classification.
 So, the database indexes can be built with arbritary sequences like centrifuge.
 Standard choices are all of the complete bacteria, archaea, viral, fungi, and human genomes, or using the sequences that are part of the BLAST nt database.